Are you thinking about setting up in Ireland?

 If you want to hide your private address from the public register in the UK, you need to complete a Form SR01 and pay £55.

-The Director needs to know which documents their address is displayed on and send in a separate Form SR01 for each document they want to be changed.
+The director needs to know which documents their address is displayed on and send in a separate Form SR01 for each document they want to be changed.
 The fee of £55 is per document to be changed.

-However, if your residential address is also your company’s registered address, you cannot hide your address.
+However, if your residential address is your company’s registered address, you cannot hide your address.
 But you can outsource your registered address or use a PO box in the UK as your registered address (more on this later).

-Do you need a Company Secretary?
+Do you need a company secretary?

 How many shareholders do I need?

-The shareholders in a company can be the Directors and/or Company Secretary and/or anyone else associated with the company.
+The shareholders in a company can be the directors and/or company secretary and/or anyone else associated with the company.

 Selling shares is also called issuing shares or issued shares.
-They refer to the pieces of your company that you have given away, usually in exchange for cash to fund the company.
+They refer to the pieces of your company you have given away, usually in exchange for cash to fund the company.

-In other words, when you buy shares in a company you own a part of that company.
+In other words, when you buy shares in a company, you own a part of that company.

 What company address should I use?

-UK companies can use a PO box if you still include a physical address and a post code on the company set up application.
+UK companies can use a PO box if you still include a physical address and a postcode on the company setup application.

 Virtual Office in Ireland